palmskog/palmskog/README.md

 ### About me

-I am a researcher and teacher at [KTH Royal Institute of Technology](https://www.kth.se) in the [Theoretical Computer Science division](https://www.kth.se/tcs) and the [STEP research group](https://kth-step.github.io).
+I am a researcher and teacher at [KTH Royal Institute of Technology](https://www.kth.se) in the [Division of Theoretical Computer Science](https://www.kth.se/cs/tcs/) and the [STEP research group](https://kth-step.github.io).
 I do research primarily on topics related to program verification and [proof engineering](https://proofengineering.org).

 ### Research interests